-If we are not competitive in the market for real-time sales, marketing and customer service solutions, our business could be harmed.
+If we are not competitive in the market for real-time sales, marketing and customer service solutions, or online consumer services our business could be harmed.

 The market for online sales, marketing and customer service technology is intensely competitive and characterized by aggressive marketing, evolving industry standards, rapid technology developments and frequent new product introductions.
-Although we believe that our long-standing relationships with clients, particularly at the enterprise level, differentiates us from new entrants into the market, established or new entities may enter this market in the near future, including those that provide real-time interaction online, with or without the user's request.
+Established or new entities may enter the market in the near future, including those that provide solutions for real-time interaction online, or online consumer services related to real-time advice.

-We compete directly with companies focused on technology that facilitates real-time sales, email management, searchable knowledgebase applications and customer service interaction.
+We compete directly with companies focused on technology that facilitates real-time sales, email management, searchable knowledgebase applications, and customer service interaction.
 These markets remain fairly saturated with small companies that compete on price and features.
-We face significant competition from online interaction solution providers, including Software as a Service providers RightNow Technologies, Art Technology Group and Instant Service.
-While the online conversion market that Timpani Sales and Marketing addresses is fragmented, we face potential competition from Web analytics and online marketing service providers such as WebSideStory and Omniture.
+We face significant competition from online interaction solution providers, including SaaS providers: RightNow Technologies, Art Technology Group and Instant Service.
+We face potential competition from Web analytics and online marketing service providers, such as Omniture.
 The most significant barriers to entry in this market are knowledge of:

-- · online consumer purchasing habits; - · methodologies to correctly engage customers; - · metrics proving return on investment; and - · technology innovation opportunities.
+- online consumer purchasing habits; - · methodologies to efficiently engage customers and consumers; - · metrics proving return on investment; and - technology innovation opportunities.